 - If it does, then the problem is somewhere in the sampling system external to the monitor. - If the pressure is still below the limit with the sample lines removed, then there is a restriction in the pneumatics of the monitor upstream of the sensor assembly.
 The most likely cause is a plugged particulate filter. - Disconnect the outlet fitting on the sample filter and observe the pressure.
-If it returns to normal levels, then the restriction is in the particulate filter or inlet manifold assembly (multi-stream configurations only).
-Replace particulate filter per Section 7.3.
+If it returns to normal levels, then the restriction is in the particulate filter.
+Replace the particulate filter per Section 0.